 - Harvest Time

-Like our Imperial Rou Gui, Premium Rou Gui rock wulong tea also grown in the Wu Yi Mountain area, known for its mineral rich soil.
+Rougui rock wulong is grown in the Wuyi Mountains (Wuyishan), a region known for its mineral-rich soil.
 The traditional roast of this tea creates a strong full-bodied flavor with a hint of dark chocolate.
-The lingering aftertaste leaves a slightly sweet taste and characteristic cassia aroma.
-The rich flavor and many infusions make this great choice as an everyday rock wulong tea.
+The lingering aftertaste is a complex mix of sweet floral sensation and characteristic cassia (cinnamon) dryness.

-Wuyi Mountain is the hometown of wulong tea with the style beginning there over 400 years ago.
+Wuyishan is the hometown of wulong tea with the style beginning there over 400 years ago.
 Botanical surveys through the last few hundred years have always noted the hundreds of varieties of tea bushes in the region.
-Starting in the 1960’s and 1970’s, the government in Wuyi Mountain promoted the propagation of two main cultivars: Rou Gui and Shui Xian.
-Rou Gui is a local tea bush variety that was selected for its a strong flavor, rich aroma, and it’s hardiness against both cold and hot weather.
+Starting in the 1960’s and 1970’s, the government in Wuyishan promoted the propagation of two main cultivars: Rougui and Shuixian.
+Rougui is a local tea bush variety that was selected for its strong flavor, rich aroma, and its hardiness against both cold and hot weather.
 It is also very easy to cultivate and can yield a large quantity of tea from its many branches.
-Rou Gui now occupies approximately a third of all tea gardens in Wuyi Mountain.
+Rougui now occupies approximately a third of all tea gardens in Wuyishan.

-Rou Gui bushes are usually picked in the first week of May, making it a late picking variety.
-The picking standard is “zhong kai mian” which means picking when the last tea leaf opens from the bud and is half the size of the most mature leaves of the new growth.
+Rougui bushes are usually picked in late April or very early May, making it a late picking variety.
+The picking standard is “zhong kai mian” which means picking when the last tea leaf of the new shoot opens from the bud and is half the size of the next most mature leaf.
+“Xiao kai mian” is slightly before this time, when the last leaf of the new shoot is approximately one third the size of the next most mature leaf.
 Leaves that are too mature will not roll and twist properly.
 Pickers select only the top 3-4 leaves for production.
-The tea master knows the exact time to pick the tea, sending workers to the gardens as new leaves start to come.
+The tea maker knows the exact time to pick the tea, sending workers to the gardens as new leaves start to come.
 It takes a great amount of skill to control the quality of tea before it has even started its processing.

 No chemical fertilizer, pesticide, or herbicide was used in the production of this tea.
 Click here to read more about our promise to fair trade and the environment.